awslabs/sagemaker-debugger/docs/tensorflow.md

 )
 tf_estimator.fit("s3://bucket/path/to/training/data")
 ```
->**Note**: The SageMaker TensorFlow estimator and the Debugger collections in the example are based on the latest SageMaker python SDK v2.0 and `smdebug` v0.9.1.
-It is highly recommended to upgrade the packages by executing the following command line.
+>**Note**: The SageMaker TensorFlow estimator and the Debugger collections in this example are based on the latest SageMaker python SDK v2.0 and `smdebug` v0.9.1.
+It is highly recommended to upgrade the packages by executing the following command lines.
 ```bash
 pip install -U sagemaker
 pip install -U smdebug
 ```
 If you are using Jupyter Notebook, put exclamation mark at the front of the code lines and restart your kernel.
+For more information about breaking changes of the SageMaker python SDK, see [Use Version 2.x of the SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/v2.html).

 #### Available Tensor Collections for TensorFlow

 The following table lists the pre-configured tensor collections for TensorFlow models.
+You can pick any tensor collections by specifying the `name` parameter of `CollectionConfig()` as shown in the base code sample.

 | Name | Description|
 | --- | --- |